kubernetes/enhancements/keps/sig-node/6122-configurable-scaling-delay/README.md

 implementation difficulties, etc.).
 -->

-These can be measured via kubelet metrics and events.
-For example, a `scale_delay_timer_fired` event and a `cpuset_applied` timestamp allow computing the delay between notification and application.

-These metrics won't be implemented for alpha stage, but will be considered later for alpha2/beta
+Yes.
+A histogram of the delay between a scale-down being accepted and the new cpuset being applied, and a counter of grace periods that could not be honored, would let an operator check the SLOs above without inspecting individual pods.
+Neither is implemented in Alpha; both are considered for Alpha2, see [Alpha2](#alpha2).

 ### Dependencies